Today's Bible Reading: GALATIANS 3:24-6:18; ACTS 15:1-21

 Brothers, if anyone is caught in any transgression, you who are spiritual should restore him in a spirit of gentleness.
 Keep watch on yourself, lest you too be tempted.

 We rebel.
 God restores.
 We have all been there, experiencing momentary lapses and finding ourselves turning from the truth.
 We tumble into temptation and spiral into sin.
-We Transgress.
+We transgress.
 Every believer has been there.
 But for most of us our sins remain secret.
 They are committed in isolation as an unrevealed thought or an unexposed act.
 They remained cloaked from the congregation.
 They are concealed, covered up and hidden.
 We continue confident that our sin is shrouded.
 It is unseen and undetected.
 We go on as if all is good.
 Every believer has done this.

 But for some their transgression is told.
-Believers’ sins that become broadcasted before all.
+Believers’ sins become broadcasted before all.
 They are openly exposed.
 Their misgivings are made know.
 Their rebellion is revealed.
 They are caught and condemned as guilty.

 Unfortunately, that’s not always the case.
 The fallen are often forsaken.
 Their body riddled with the fiery darts of the enemy.
 They are abandoned.
 They are deserted by the disciples.
 They are left to bleed out on the battlefield.
 It seems that the grace afforded to the worst of sinners is absent for the worst of saints.
 The grace that saves sinners is no longer applicable for sinful saints.